phphleb/hleb/processme.md

 use Hleb\Static\DI;
 $result = DI::method(new Example(), 'run');
 ```
 In this case, the logging service will be injected from the container, and the message will be logged.
-Let's modify the method invocation for testing:
+Let’s modify the method invocation for testing:
 ```
 use Hleb\Main\Logger\NullLogger;
 use Hleb\Static\DI;